|

 The Visitor's Center features a museum with Chacoan artifacts, a bookstore, and a theatre. |

-| View from a north mesa Stone Circle through South Gap.
-One of the ancient Chacoan Roads, South Gap Road passes through South Gap.
-Pueblo del Arroya is visible near the wash. |
+View from north mesa at the Stone Circle, Pueblo del Arroya is visible near the wash.
+One of the ancient Chacoan Roads, South Gap Road passes through South Gap in the distance. |

 |